 - Other miscellaneous interests (pension interests, unpaid taxes, ongoing lawsuits, bankruptcy standing, support obligations)

 Once the Commissioner has met with all the Members and all their confidential statements have been finalized, our Office prepares a Public Disclosure Statement (PDS) for each Member.
 The PDS contains most, but not all, of the information contained in Members’ confidential statements.
-The PDSs are delivered to the Clerk of the Legislative Assembly, where they are available for inspection by the public.
+The PDSs are delivered to the Clerk of the Legislative Assembly and are available online.

 Throughout the year, if there are any significant changes to a Member’s financial interests, the Member must inform the Commissioner within 30 days by submitting a Notice of Material Change (Form 4).
 This is a legislative requirement, and ensures transparency by ensuring that each Member’s public financial statements are always up to date.